 If you've ever copied the same context into a chatbot five times in a week, Projects will change how you use Claude entirely.
 You create a workspace, upload your documents, set your instructions, and every conversation inside that project already knows what you're working on.
 I have separate projects for different clients, research, and personal tasks.
 None of them bleed into the others.

 Then I have friends who like to use Artifacts for their work.
 Ask Claude to build something visual, and it opens in a live side panel next to the chat.
 A dashboard, a formatted report, an interactive calculator.
 You edit it in real time without copying anything into another tool.
-As someone who’s not a developer, I can say that Artifacts makes Claude more like an actual workspace.

 The writing quality is genuinely different, too.
 Claude tends to write in a way that sounds like a person, not a model.
-Drafts come back with a natural voice, proper structure, and fewer of the filler phrases that make AI-generated text obvious.
+Drafts come back with a natural voice, proper structure, and fewer filler phrases that make AI-generated text obvious.

 With Dispatch, you can assign a task from your phone and come back to finish work on your desktop.
 Set a recurring task once, and Claude handles it on schedule from there.